alexandreblivet/-california-housing-predictor/README.md

 A complete machine learning project that predicts California housing prices using the classic California housing dataset.
 Features a Streamlit web application and full Docker containerization.

+## Project Notes

+This project uses the California Housing dataset from scikit-learn - a standard dataset that's commonly used for regression tutorials and examples.
+I chose it because it's reliable and well-documented, which meant I could focus on the containerization and web app parts rather than dealing with messy data.

+The main goal here was getting comfortable with Docker and Streamlit, not building the most accurate housing price model.
+I simplified the ML pipeline to just use Linear and Ridge regression instead of more complex models like Random Forest or XGBoost.
+This cuts the Docker build time way down (from over 30 minutes to about 6 minutes) and still demonstrates all the core concepts.

+Basically, this is more about showing I can build a complete ML application that actually works - with proper testing, containerization, and CI/CD - using a straightforward dataset that everyone knows.

 ## 🚀 Quick Start